Toronto Varsity Blues men's soccer: 1969: The personable Bob Nicol

-The 1969 team lost seven regular starters, including Lefkos, Sereda, Nepotiuk, Taylor and D'Abreau.
+The 1969 team lost seven regular starters, including Lefkos, Sereda, Nepotiuk, Taylor, and D'Abreau.
 They also lost their coach, Ernie Glass, who stepped down to go on a football sabbatical in England.
 Bob Nicol, described as a "personable fellow", took over in his stead.
 Nicol had experience with the defunct Toronto Falcons and was at the time a player-coach with Ukraina of the semi-pro National League.
-In his first year with the Blues, his team consisted of Soppelsa, Gero, Cancellara, Kalman and Sosa as well as new players Trevor Wilson, Peter Mucalov, Andy Rode, John Cobby and Sam Cesario.
+In his first year with the Blues, his team consisted of Soppelsa, Gero, Cancellara, Kalman, and Sosa, as well as new players Trevor Wilson, Peter Mucalov, Andy Rode, John Cobby, and Sam Cesario.

 The Varsity Blues won all four exhibition games in the pre-season, including a 2–0 win against York.
-By October 25, they were still undefeated — tying three games and winning two — and were in a three-way tie for first place with only three games left.
-They won two of the remaining three games, and lost final one, 3–2 to McMaster Marauders.
+By October 25, they were still undefeated – tying three games and winning two – and were in a three-way tie for first place with only three games left.
+They won two of the remaining three games and the lost final one, 3–2, McMaster Marauders.
 McMaster clinched the OQAA West division title.
-Gero led the Varsity Blues scoring with 10 goals.
+Gero led the Varsity Blues, scoring with 10 goals.
 In a postseason article, The Varsity summarized the Blues' 1969 season: "[it is] unlikely that Toronto will ever dominate OQAA soccer the way it has in the past.
 All the teams in the Western circuit have improved rapidly".